-Default is the first solver which has been installed of the following list: SGI, PARDISO, SPOOLES and TAUCS.
+Default is the first solver which has been installed of the following list: SGI, PaStiX, PARDISO, SPOOLES and TAUCS.
 If none is installed, no eigenvalue analysis can be performed.

-The SGI solver is the fastest, but is is proprietary: if you own SGI hardware you might have gotten the scientific software package as well, which contains the SGI sparse system solver.
-SPOOLES is also very fast, but has no out-of-core capability: the size of systems you can solve is limited by your RAM memory.
-With 2GB of RAM you can solve up to 250,000 equations.
+The SGI solver should by now be considered as outdated.SPOOLES is very fast, but has no out-of-core capability: the size of systems you can solve is limited by your RAM memory.
+With 32GB of RAM you can solve up to 1,000,000 equations.
 TAUCS is also good, but my experience is limited to the LL^T decomposition, which only applies to positive definite systems.
 It has an out-of-core capability and also offers a LU decomposition, however, I was not able to run either of them so far.
-PARDISO is the Intel proprietary solver.
+PARDISO is the Intel proprietary solver and is about a factor of two faster than SPOOLES.
+The most recent solver we tried is the freeware solver PaStiX from INRIA.
+It is really fast and can use the GPU.
+For large problems and a high end Nvidea graphical card (32 GB of RAM) we got an acceleration of a factor between 3 and 8 compared to PARDISO.
+We modified PaStiX for this, therefore you have to download PaStiX from our website and compile it for your system.
+This can be slightly tricky, however, it is worth it!